DoDAO-io/dodao-aave-guides/generated/markdown/aave-npm-packages.md

-##### When is the external function from TransferStrategy called by RewardsController, what is the name of this function?

-- [x]  The function is called when one of the claimRewards functions are called by user in RewardsController
-- [x]  The name of the function is performTransfer()
-- [ ]  The function is called when the user receives the rewards
-- [ ]  The name of the function is startTransfer()

 ##### Which of these actions can be performed by the RewardsController smart contract?

 - [ ]  Approve (whitelist) an address to be able to claim rewards on another address's behalf